NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 > >!recently and suddenly fired for breaking NDA!<

 While a common statement, I've never seen firm evidence that it was an NDA that was broken, or more specifically, that it was the disclosure aspect of the contract.
-As it stands, Cover has not and likely will not ever disclose the nature of the contract breaches.
+As it stands, Cover has not and likely will not ever disclose the exact nature of the contract breaches.

 ----- __331.2__ -----2022-04-11 20:26:49+08:00: